HirparaAmit/Sign-Language-Detection/README.md

 5. I Love You

 **NOTE:** <br>
 You can make your own dataset in order to create your own sign language detection model.
-To do so, one can use `Dataset_Creation.ipynb` jupyter notebook.
+To do so, one can use `Dataset_Creation.ipynb` notebook.

 ## Dataset